-Summer evening in London’s Hyde Park shattered by machete-wielding gang
+Summer evening in London’s Hyde Park shattered by machete-wielding group

 Sprawling 350 acres and based in the heart of London, Hyde Park is one of the city’s four royal parks and is popular with both Britons and tourists.

-On Tuesday evening, city of Westminster police said that officers remained at the scene of the crime and urged people with any information to come forward.
+On Tuesday evening, City of Westminster police said that officers remained at the scene of the crime and urged people with any information to come forward.

 “We await an update on the victim’s injuries.
 At this early stage there have been no arrests and enquiries are ongoing,” the statement read.